-- 1. Pull the locking lever away from the processor, and then rotate the lever to its full open position (1). - 2.
-Raise and rotate the microprocessor retainer to its fully open position (2). - Carefully lift the processor from the socket (3). - IMPORTANT: Do not handle the pins in the processor socket.
+- Pull the locking lever (1) away from the processor, and then rotate the lever (2) to its fully open position. - 2.
+Raise and rotate the microprocessor retainer (3) to its fully open position.

+- 3. Carefully lift the processor (4) from the socket. - IMPORTANT: Do not handle the pins in the processor socket.
 These pins are fragile, and handling them could cause irreparable damage.
 If pins are damaged, you might have to replace the system board.